daos-stack/daos/docs/admin/administration.md

 ### System Erase

-To erase the DAOS sorage configuration, the `dmg system erase` command can be used.
+To erase the DAOS storage configuration, the `dmg system erase` command can be used.
 Before doing this, the affected engines need to be stopped by running `dmg system stop` (if necessary with the `--force` flag).
 The erase operation will destroy any pools that may still exist, and will